tomcourt/enguino/README.md

 The firmware is installed on the Arduino using the Arduino IDE.
 First install the [Arduino IDE].
 Add the Ethernet 2 library by selecting 'Sketch' in the menu, 'Include Library' and 'Manage Libraries...', scroll down to 'Ethernet2' and press 'Install'.
 Then download the [Enguino source code] to a folder.

  For now just install the default configuration.
 Configuration involves editing the config.h file and then reinstalling the firmware.
 After editing the configuration, connect the Arduino to your PC via a USB cable.
 This will also power up the Arduino and a green light will appear next to the USB connector.
 Start up the Arduino software on your PC.
 Go `File`, `Open` and select the file `enigno.ino`.
 Then go `Sketch` and `Upload`.
 The other green LED next to the power LED will flash until the file is uploaded.
 Done Uploading will appear near the bottom of the window.
+You may see a message that says "Low memory available, stability problems may occur.", you can ignore this.

 ## Configuration